 For most, the concept of possession comes from what we see in movies and books.
 But for those poor souls involved in the alleged cases below, the forces at work were frighteningly real.
-From super strength and speaking in tongues to levitation, here are nine frightening reports of real-life demonic possession.
+From super strength and speaking in tongues to levitation, here are nine real exorcism stories and cases of demonic possession.

 1. Anneliese Michel

 Perhaps one of the most terrifying exorcism cases in history, Anneliese Michel’s story went on to inspire the 2005 film The Exorcism of Emily Rose.
 Michel, a young German woman, had struggled from an early age with mental illness.
 Diagnosed with epileptic psychosis, she also experienced depression and visual and auditory hallucinations, for which she was hospitalized.
 With time, her symptoms intensified, growing to include an aversion towards religious iconography.

 Both she and her Catholic family attributed her condition to demonic possession, and beginning at 22, she underwent an intense 10 months of Catholic exorcism rites.
 Nearly 70 exorcisms were performed in secrecy under the order of the church.
 In July of 1976, Michel passed away.
 An autopsy declared her death was the result of emaciation, malnutrition and starvation at the hands of her priests and her family, who had, during the exorcisms, discontinued consultations with doctors.
 The family and priests involved were investigated, charged with negligent homicide, and found guilty of manslaughter, serving six months in jail and three years probation.